rieckpil/progmot/content/blog/one-year-course-release.md

 If you're selling to EU customers, rather pick a merchant of record to sell your stuff.
 Take some minutes to read about VAT handling of digital goods and you'll thank me later.
 I'm still handling VAT for myself and the effort is reasonable.
 Both SendOwl and Quaderno work quite well together.

 - Don't try to have the perfect tech setup from day one

+In the end, it's important that you're confident and have a simple (and reproducible) recording setup.
+You should be able to hit record in a matter of minutes without much preparation work.
+If you have to set up an entire conference studio for your first online course, chances are high you're procrastinating due to the effort.

+I can highly recommend getting some first touch points with video and recording and editing on YouTube.
+YouTube is a great playground.
+There won't be any refunds and only helpful comments to improve.

 This applies to both the technical setup for recording and selling your course.
 There are many decisions to make and I'd recommend that with a solution that fits your current needs.
 You can buy a green screen later.